ignite/cli/docs/guide/interchange/03-walkthrough.md

   denom: ibc/99678A10AF684E33E88959727F2455AE42CCC64CD76ECFA9691E1B5A32342D33 # marscoin voucher
 ```

+The venuscoin balance hasn't changed because the correct amount of venuscoin (50) was locked at the creation of the buy order during the previous step.

-## Performing an Exchange with a Buy Order
+## Perform an Exchange with a Buy Order

-An order is sent to buy 5marscoin for 15venuscoin.
+An order is sent to buy 5marscoin for 15venuscoin:

 ```bash
 # Buy order broadcasted to the target chain
 interchanged tx dex send-buy-order dex channel-0 marscoin 5 venuscoin 15
 ```

-A buy order is immediately filled on the source chain and sell order creator recived 75 venuscoin vouchers.
-The sell order amount is decreased by the amount of the filled buy order (by 5marscoin).
+A buy order is immediately filled on the source chain and the sell order creator received 75 venuscoin vouchers.
+The sell order amount is decreased by the amount of the filled buy order (by 5marscoin):

 ```yml
 # Source blockchain